melanietosik/cpp2/sda/README.md

 TO DO
 -----

-[Some of this, maybe.]
-[7] And there's many more string metrics out there!
+[Some of this, maybe.](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm#Possible_modifications) And there's many more string metrics out there!
 I also really want to read a good intro on bioinformatics now.

 AUTHOR
 ------